Our Work

 Click on the teardrop icons to find out more about our project work within individual countries.

 We also support regional action on highly toxic pesticides.
-We have developed collaborations with five regional pesticide regulatory bodies in in Asia, Caribbean, West Africa, East Africa, and Southern Africa.
+We have developed collaborations with five regional pesticide regulatory bodies in in the Caribbean, West Africa, East Africa, and Southern Africa.

-Pakistan Bangladesh China India Nepal Sri Lanka Suriname Tanzania Uganda Zimbabwe
+Pakistan Bangladesh India Nepal Sri Lanka Suriname Tanzania Uganda Zimbabwe Brazil Barbados

 Pakistan